Increasing your mileage and staying healthy can be difficult!

-As runners, we all want to run more and stay healthy.
-I used to have the firm belief of more=better.
+As runners, we all want to run more miles and stay healthy.
+I used to have the firm belief of more miles=better.
 Over the last year and a half, my personal life has gotten much busier.
 I don’t have the time to dedicate for more and more and more.
 And that’s okay!
 Plus, more is not always better.
 I’m doing less than many earlier years and I’ve PRed in both the half and full marathon.

-After my post about my personal struggles with injury, a few people asked, how can you increase mileage and stay healthy?
+After my post about my personal struggles with injury, a few people asked, what are steps to increase mileage and stay healthy?